-Expenses which benefit a specific program or supporting service area are charged to such area.
-If an expense benefits more than one area, it is allocated based on the estimated staff time expended, square footage or another reasonable basis.
+Expenses which benefit a specific program or supporting service area are charged directly to such area.
+When an expense benefits more than one area, it is allocated based on management's estimate of the staff time expended.

 k.
 Tax status